Forecast: Balmy temps give way to chill

-Areas such as Westhampton Beach, Hempstead and Islip are forecast to be among the Island’s warmest spots Sunday, but the mercury will only reach 59 degrees in those locations while Montauk and Fire Island will top out at only 55, according to News 12 Long Island meteorologist Mike Rizzo.
+Areas such as Hempstead, Islip and Westhampton Beach are forecast to be among the Island’s warmest spots on Sunday, but the mercury will only reach 59 degrees in those locations, while Montauk and Fire Island will top out at only 55 degrees, according to News 12 Long Island meteorologist Mike Rizzo.

-Those going out earlier in the day might think a day much like Saturday when temperatures reached the 80s is ahead because it will still seem rather mild, but the day will get cloudier as it gets later into the afternoon and the air will feel cooler.
+Those going out earlier in the day might think a day much like Saturday — when temperatures reached the 80s — is ahead because it will feel rather mild, but it will get cloudier as the day progresses and the air will feel cooler.

 “It is going to be cooler because of that cold front passing through overnight and we will have that northeasterly component to the wind, which makes it difficult to push above 60 degrees for your Sunday afternoon,” Rizzo said.